Cheese is produced from milk due

 2%, etc. (See

-mission is to make it as easy as possible for you to make cheese.
+Our mission is to make it as easy as possible for you to make cheese at home.
 In

 addition to all the information on our website, we have a

-blog with pictures covering all aspects of cheese making.
-If you still have questions, you may e-mail our technical advisor, Jim Wallace at firstname.lastname@example.org.
+wonderful blog covering all aspects of cheese making.
+If you still have questions, you may e-mail our technical advisor, Jim Wallace at firstname.lastname@example.org

 We always encourage people to start with a small